-- Designed a scaling, modular gun-crafting system for different playstyles with respect to increasingly difficult game levels
+- Designed a scaling, modular gun-crafting system for different playstyles and increasingly difficult levels

-- Scripted enemy behavior trees and encounter systems to spawn different groupings of enemies depending on player progression
+- Scripted enemy behavior trees and encounter groups in C#

-- Tuned gameplay elements and collaborated with designers and artists to upkeep a cartoon-like theme
+- Directed gameplay feel and collaborated with designers and artists to upkeep a cartoon-like theme

 - Wrote art and design documentation that was referenced by all teams throughout development